You can cook a stuffed chicken breast with a variety of methods, including:

 - Place the chicken onto your prepared baking dish and bake until completely cooked.
 This will take about 25-35 minutes.
 Make sure it reaches an internal temperature of 165°F.

-- Chiffonade basil and sprinkle on top of each stuffed breast once out of the oven and resting.
+- Chiffonade basil and sprinkle on top of each stuffed breast once out of the

 Cook coaching: “Chiffonade” is a French word that translates to “made of rags.”
 In cooking, this means to chop your leafy greens into long thin strips.